harelsegev/INDXRipper/README.md

 ![screenshot](https://user-images.githubusercontent.com/84273110/118458300-42e4ae00-b703-11eb-8e59-bcb9de00ca89.png)

-Timeline created using mactime.pl on the combined output of INDXRipper and fls.
+A timeline created using mactime.pl on the combined output of INDXRipper and fls.
 See: [sleuthkit](https://github.com/sleuthkit/sleuthkit)
 ## Motivation
 $INDEX_ALLOCATION attributes are used by NTFS directories to store index entries for files in the directory.